wanderer04/CnC_Remastered_Collection/README.md

 # Command & Conquer Remastered Collection

 This repository includes source code for TiberianDawn.dll, RedAlert.dll and the Map Editor for the Command & Conquer Remastered Collection.
 This release provides support to the [Steam Workshop](https://steamcommunity.com/workshop/browse/?appid=1213210) for the C&C Remaster Collection.
-Changes made by me (Adarsh) for testing purposes.

 ## Dependencies